 Characters from the closed attraction "America Sings" were recycled for use at Splash Mountain.

-Most of the two-plus acres it occupies were backstage area before Splash Mountain was built.
-About 20,000 gallons of water per minute are pumped through its half-mile-long flume.
+About 20,000 gallons of water per minute are pumped through the half-mile-long flume.

 Some riders are tempted to expose things for the camera that are... well... inappropriate.
 Disney removes those photos before they make it to the display screens.